B-Artech/volatility_app/README.md

   and standard deviation bounds for diferent level of volatility.
 * The cumulative return for the selected period is displayed prominently.
 * The app offers a clear and insightful way to explore asset historical performance.
-# Feel free to contact me if you would like to contribute to this project
+# Feel free to get in touch if you would like to contribute to this project
 <img width="1750" height="972" alt="image" src="https://github.com/user-attachments/assets/d936893b-a54d-47e3-978c-275f9976254b" />